ji-zai/personal-site/content/essays/seek-truth.md

 The ideas your conscious mind thinks are ambitious are nothing in comparison to the truly ambitious paths that are possible, that you simply cannot see.

-So, not only does your delusion prevent you from executing your startup well, it prevents you from even seeing the best ideas to pursue that optimize for what your conscious mind wants (i.e. having a positive impact).
+So, not only does your delusion prevent you from executing your startup well, it prevents you from even seeing the best ideas to pursue that, by their nature of being the best, are likely to be the most painful.

 Delusion also causes great stress as a result of the internal friction between your conscious and subconscious minds.

 The way I’ve presented the conscious and subconscious minds as completely separate entities is a lie.
-However, they’re tightly coupled.
+They’re tightly coupled.

 When the subconscious makes decisions on your behalf, you will act on those decisions.
 And when you do, there’s some part of you that feels the contradiction between your conscious and subconscious, which expresses as stress in the form of guilt, anxiety, etc.

 We all know the feeling of consciously deciding to stick to a diet and somehow find ourselves biting down on a cake our friend brought over, only to feel guilty afterwards for not sticking to what we planned to do.

+This same drama plays out for almost every micro decision you make about anything.

 When you say you’re making a decision that’s best for the team when in reality it’s because of your subconscious craving for status, even if you’re not consciously aware of that contradiction, you will still experience the stress of that contradiction [x].

 Self-delusion adds so much stress without you even realizing it.
 An unnecessary burden on top of all the usual burdens of starting a company.

-### Seeking truth is the only antidote for delusion
+## Seeking truth is the only antidote

 Seeking truth is the process of seeing, understanding and accepting what’s happening in the subconscious layers of your mind.

 It’s like shining a light into your subconscious, bringing some of its activity into your conscious visibility.

-Sharp readers will notice that in this definition of seeking truth, there’s nothing about actually changing anything.
+You might have noticed that in this definition of seeking truth, there’s nothing about actually changing anything.
 So, how does seeking truth actually remove delusion?

-The crazy thing is, change happens on its own!
+The crazy thing is, change happens on its own.

 The beauty of this process is that when you shed light on your subconscious and brought some of it into your conscious visibility, you’ve created an inconsistency in your conscious mind: you thought you were one thing, but the reality you saw in your subconscious has completely shattered that view.